 References are aces — Keep them handy:

 Your startup boat is sure to have a rocky ride during its first year, yet it won’t be the toughest of times.
 Starting up, spirits are high and so is the confidence.
 You and your team should leverage this to crack sales which are hard to get, instead of depending on contacts and references.
 Your best references are like your aces.
 You should save them when times get rough.
 Don’t take the easy road on day one.
 I promise it will get rough later and put your startup in jeopardy.

 Don’t brand your startup a startup:

 You know you’re a startup, the world knows you are a startup, but you don’t need to proudly brand yourself as one.
 It hurts your credibility.
-Your approach gives the indication that you are available, desperate and ready to bend without negotiations.
+Your approach indicates that you are available, desperate, and ready to bend without negotiations.
 It’s not a good sign.
 The market is brimming with sharks ready to exploit a startup.
 You flaunt yourself as one and you are sure to be trapped with them in a partnership.
 Don’t hide that you are a startup but don’t flaunt it either.

 Quality is an attitude — Incorporate it:

 Quality matters, especially when you are a startup.
 Compromising quality and using the excuse of being a startup will only harm your credibility.
 Stress quality right from your first project, and incorporate it as an attitude — it will have a lasting impression on your business, even when you have crossed the startup phase.